klamike/SimpleDualAscent/README.md

 # SimpleDualAscent.jl

 > [!WARNING]
 > This package is still under construction.
+It may return incorrect results.
 Use with caution.

 Inspired by [SimplePDHG.jl](https://github.com/Shuvomoy/SimplePDHG.jl), this package provides a minimal implementation of the dual ascent algorithm for solving LPs of the form: